Find a Therapist at Thriveworks Counseling Henderson

 Even Clarke, in the midst of everything going on, understood the importance of getting help for her mental health.
 We all have things going on in our lives—stress, anxiety, relationship problems, past demons.
 While talking to a trusted friend, family member, or co-worker might provide you with some relief, working with a mental health professional can give you the guidance and support you need to overcome your battles.

-Thriveworks Counseling in Henderson, NV provides exceptional mental health services to those going through challenging times.
-If you’re struggling with something, consider working with a counselor, therapist, psychologist, or life coach at our office.
+Thriveworks Counseling Henderson provides exceptional mental health services to those going through challenging times.
+If you’re struggling with something, consider working with a counselor, psychotherapist, psychologist, clinical social worker, or life coach at our office.

 You might feel a little nervous at first, but we can assure you that you will be welcomed into a safe, supportive space.
 We want to help you heal, grow, and achieve the success you’ve always hoped for.
 To schedule your first session, please give our office a call.

-How Does Counseling and Therapy at Thriveworks in Henderson, NV Work?
+How Does Counseling and Therapy Work at Thriveworks Counseling Henderson?

 To ensure this, your provider will assess your needs and struggles to provide you with a customized treatment plan.
 This plan will cover a variety of therapeutic techniques and methods to help you achieve things like better communication skills, coping mechanisms, stress management techniques, and more.

 At our office, we also provide our clients with both in-person and online counseling options.
 If you choose online counseling, you can pick between video and telephone counseling.
-You will also get to choose which counselor you’d prefer to work with in in-person and online counseling—if you have a preference.
+You will also get to choose which counselor you’d prefer to work with in-person and online therapy—if you have a preference.

 In any instance, our team members are excited to get the chance to work with you.

-What Types of Therapy Are Offered at Thriveworks Counseling in Henderson, NV?
+What Types of Mental Health Services Are Offered at Thriveworks Counseling Henderson?